 Rick embarked in a new direction with his first standalone book, the global thriller Six Seconds.
 For that book, Rick drew on his international assignments as a reporter.
 Six Seconds became a bestseller in the U.S., the UK and Canada, and has drawn praise from around the world.
 To view a video of Rick in London talking about the creation of Six Seconds, click here.

-The popularity of Rick's stories continues to grow with close to 2 million books in print, his books are now published in 17 countries – that is not including Iran, where a bootleg FARSI edition of If Angels Fall was published and sold illegally around the world!
+The popularity of Rick's stories continues to grow with close to 2 million books in print, his books have published in over 2 dozen countries – including Iran, where a bootleg FARSI edition of If Angels Fall was published and sold illegally around the world!

 As a member of the Mystery Writers of America, the International Thriller Writers, The Crime Writers Association (UK) the International Crime Writers Association and the Crime Writers of Canada, Rick, continues to be a featured panelist at mystery conferences across the United States and Canada.
 He enjoys receiving reader feedback — which has come from all around the world, including readers in Australia, India, Hong Kong, Korea, Germany, Poland, Finland, Sweden, Scotland, Argentina, Russia, Norway, Iceland, South Africa, Brazil, Bermuda, the United States and of course, Canada.
 Rick updates diehard fans who want the latest news on his work by subscribing to his exclusive informal newsletter.

-Rick is currently based in Ottawa, where he lives with his wife and their two children.
-He works full-time as a communications advisor and is currently writing more books.
+Rick is currently based in Ottawa and is currently writing more books.